msoulier/pelican_blog/content/pages/resume.rst

 8.0 release further enhanced SIP interoperability, security, maintenance and monitoring, and remote management capabilities with Mitel's flagship IP PBX, the Mitel Communications Director.

+Development of 8.0 continued in 2013, with inclusion of the ability to upload large MCD images to MBG, to allow remote upgrades of MCD and prevent truck-rolls.
+In parallel, I implemented a REST Web service for Mitel Standard Linux with plugins for applications, implemented in Perl and Mojolicious.
+The existing OAuth libraries were insufficient for my purposes, so I wrote my own.
+Meanwhile, I began playing with the Raspberry Pi, and with the help of a long-time coworker, ported MBG to the Raspberry Pi as an experiment.
+To achieve this, I redesigned the entire management layer to work on this platform, and wrote a new interface using AngularJS, an impressive new single-page application framework from Google that I've come to like.

+Work completed in 2013 while maintaining 5 parallel streams, 7.1, 7.2, 8.0, 8.1
+and 9.0.
+Quite challenging for a small development team, but we've found that using the appropriate tools goes a very long way, and Git is the appropriate tool here.

 On the side, I set up and still maintain an internal R&D Wiki and Mailing list server, now used by the bulk of the R&D organization.
 I have given several